 Why Is Training Your Dog Important?

 Training your dog with some basic commands is like teaching your child what’s the right thing to do.
 As a parent, you wouldn’t want your child to do nasty things.

 That’s why training is essential for them to develop a good attitude towards others, and the same goes for your pooch.
 And proper training is one of the best things that you can do for your pooch.

 Some would say that a trained dog is likely to feel less left behind whenever you go to parks.
 It’s because they’ll know exactly what to do in a different situation, that instead of being confused, they’re more relaxed.

 And a pooch who is well-trained won’t get locked into the garage every time you have a visitor.
 That instead of jumping all over your guests, they rather bark to alert you that someone is standing at the door.

-Also, training is all about communication?
-Why, because you get to relay to them the meaning of the words you said.
-Teaching is one way too to let them know that you’re in charge of them regardless of what size or breed they are.
+Also, is training all about communication?
+Why?
+Because you get to relay to them the meaning of the words you said.
+Teaching is one way to let them know that you’re in charge of them regardless of what size or breed they are.

 There are different commands that your pooch can learn, but the main goal of the training is the same: to ensure they obey your commands.